Sacraments of Initiation – Baptism, Confirmation and Holy Communion

 The Sacrament of the Anointing of the Sick is a sacrament that is usually administered in the case of severe illness or to someone who is close to death.
 The Sacrament confers a special grace which unites the sick person more intimately to the Passion of Christ.
 It can bring peace, comfort, courage and forgiveness of sins if the person is unable due to the nature of the illness to make a confession.
 A Priest is the only person who can confer this sacrament.

-If you wish Fr Bede to anoint you or you need him to visit someone in hospital please contact him on 01458 832203
+If you wish the Parish Priest to anoint you or you need him to visit someone in hospital please contact him on 01458 832203

 The Sacrament of Matrimony is between a man and woman and is the ultimate expression of love between the couple.
 God created man and woman to an intimate communion of life and love in marriage.

-If you wish to get married in the Catholic Church please speak to Fr Bede who will be able to advise you on the marriage course and the steps needed to be taken.
+If you wish to get married in the Catholic Church please speak to the Parish Priest who will be able to advise you on the marriage course and the steps needed to be taken.
 He can be contacted on 01458 832203

 The Sacrament of Holy Orders is through which the mission entrusted by Christ to his apostles continues to be exercised in the Church until the end of time.
 Through special gift of the Holy Spirit a man is ordained to the sacred priesthood this enables him to exercise a sacred power in the name and with the authority of Christ for the service of the People of God.